Fodor's Expert Review Le St-Martin Hôtel Particulier

-980 boul. de Maisonneuve Ouest Montréal, Québec H3A 1M5 Canada
+980 boul. de Maisonneuve Ouest, Montréal, Québec H3A 1M5, Canada See on Map

 This is definitely the kind of place you get to stay when you’re promoted.
 Sober and chic, this tasteful hotel is a cut above.
 It's a great location for a business meeting, but also steps from the best shopping and restaurants--it really covers all bases.